Types Of Meetup.com Events, Based On Their Social Dynamics

 Another factor that affects what socializing is like at meet ups is how many people are in attendance.

-Get togethers that focus on socializing and get to know people for it own sake
+Get togethers that focus on socializing and getting to know people for its own sake

 There may be an activity, but it's the kind of thing you can do in the background as you chat with everyone.
 Examples include: